Register Always Matters: Analysis of LLM Pretraining Data Through the Lens of Language Variation: Results

 The hybrid \HIINa model generally performs between individual \HIa and \INa models, and is notably closer in performance to whichever yields better accuracy.
-Exceptions to this pattern are OpenBookQA, CommonsenseQa, and WinoGrande, where the \HIIN model shows better accuracy than either \HI or \IN separately.
+Exceptions to this pattern are OpenBookQA, CommonsenseQA, and WinoGrande, where the \HIIN model shows better accuracy than either \HI or \IN separately.
 Specifically in the case of WinoGrande, this is surprising, as both \HI and \IN struggle with this benchmark.
 From this result, we conclude that hybrids may contain qualities not found in individual registers and require further study.
 The \NEa model trails behind \NAa, except on the MMLU and ARC Challenge benchmarks.
-This is likely due to news articles covering topics related to MMLU tasks, such as politics, business, science, and environment.
+This is likely due to news articles covering topics related to MMLU tasks, such as politics, business, science, and the environment.
 Similarly, the other main-subregister pair, \DTPa and \INa, shows differences in performance across benchmarks, with the \DTP-model outshining \IN in ARC Easy, HellaSwag, PIQA, WinoGrande, and OpenbookQA. \IN, on the other hand, excels in ARC Challenge and MMLU.
 Specifically for the WinoGrande benchmark, the performance difference might be explained by the \DTP register containing more texts focused on things and people, thus resulting in better pronoun-resolution abilities.

 The combination models lead in performance on most benchmarks.
-On MMLU specifically, we observe a huge drop between the \Mfour model and others: including \textit{OP} in the pretraining data increases performance, while removing \textit{OP} or further adding \textit{NA} greatly disrupts model performance on this benchmark.
-Notably, the models \Mfour and \Mfive are trained with registers that individually perform well on different benchmarks: \textit{HI-IN} on ARC Challenge, \textit{HI} on Hellaswag and PIQA, \textit{dtp} on ARC Easy, OpenBookQA and MMLU,\textit{OP} on CommonsenseQA, and \textit{NA} on SIQA and WinoGrande.
+On MMLU specifically, we observe a huge drop between the \Mfour model and others: including \OP in the pretraining data increases performance, while removing \OP or further adding \NA greatly disrupts model performance on this benchmark.
+Notably, the models \Mfour and \Mfive are trained with registers that individually perform well on a wide range of benchmarks: \HIIN on HellaSwag and ARC Easy, \HI on Hellaswag and PIQA, \DTP on ARC Easy, ARC Challenge, and OpenBookQA, \OP on CommonsenseQA, and \NA on SIQA and WinoGrande.